 DESCRIPTION: This 15-square-block outdoor shopping and entertainment district is filled with romantic Spanish architecture, European art and dazzling fountains.
-Designed in 1922, the Country Club Plaza features boutiques and fashionable national stores as well as distinctive restaurants, outdoor cafes and nightlife hotspots.
+Designed in 1922, the Country Club Plaza features local merchants and fashionable national stores as well as distinctive restaurants, outdoor cafes and nightlife hotspots.

 LOCATION: 10 minutes south of Downtown.